erick805/rickylau-dev/content/blog/debug/index.md

 ![](2019-09-12-16-03-49.png)

-Hi, this brief guide is written to give you beginner friendly tips to follow, so you can avoid early mistakes in any JavaScript testing environment.
+Hi, this brief guide is written to give you beginner-friendly tips to follow, so you can avoid early mistakes in any JavaScript testing environment.

 _We will go over two examples:_